01 of 07

 In spring, expect some of the year's best weather.
 It will still be clear at the coast and not unbearably hot in the desert yet.
-Mountain passes may still be closed, and the ski resorts will be hoping for the snow to linger, but late spring skiing can be fun, too.Continue to 2 of 7 below.
+Mountain passes may still be closed because of snow, and the ski resorts will be hoping for the snow to linger, but late spring skiing can be fun, too.Continue to 2 of 7 below.

 02 of 07